hitblast/mcsrvstat.nim/README.md

 ## ✨ Check out my other similar projects!

-The [api.mcsrvstat.py](https://github.com/hitblast/api.mcsrvstat.py) is another asynchronous wrapper for the very same Minecraft Server Status API, but instead it's implemented in [Python](https://python.org).
+The [api.mcsrvstat.py](https://github.com/hitblast/api.mcsrvstat.py) library is another asynchronous wrapper for the very same Minecraft Server Status API, but instead it's implemented in [Python](https://python.org).
 If you like this project and by chance if you're also a Python developer, then hopefully you'll have fun tinkering with api.mcsrvstat.py as well.

 <br>